AlexisAGomez/QuAlgorithms/README.md

 ## Installation

-To use the algorithms in this repository, you'll need to have Python and Qiskit installed.
+To use the algorithms in this repository, you'll need to reference the aforementioned paper and have Python and Qiskit installed.
 You can install Qiskit using pip:

 ```bash
 pip install qiskit